Algomorph/AMBR/README.md

 There are two major code contributions you can utilize here:

 * Class structure / system for custom video processing.
 The IMBGS background subtractor[1] which is used within these scripts is [cve, a separate opencv-based C++ utility](https://github.com/Algomorph/cve) that is ported to python.
 You can find it here, compile using CMake, and run make_install.
 Credit goes to [Domenico Daniele Bloisi](http://www.dis.uniroma1.it/~bloisi/software/imbs.html) for the original IMBS implementation that I adapted for this project.
-It also uses the vgg_utils.py script for extracting VGG features [2] from the forground bounding boxes of each video frame.
+It also uses the vgg_utils.py script for extracting VGG features [2] from the foreground bounding boxes of each video frame.
 It was adapted from [this repository](https://github.com/jesu9/VGGFeatExtract) by @jesu9.

 * Complete LSTM network setup, with an embedding/classifier layer.
 This includes many useful tools for improving performance in various situations, such as "Dropout" and ADADELTA (see workshop article for details and references.)
 The input features that it expects is a numpy archive with a matrix called "features", where each row is a feature vector representing a single time step.
 The label file that it expects (for basic, single-view mode) is a simple json file.
 See format from example given below.
 For a dataset, both files should have the same name but different extension (i.e. .npz and .py).
 Multiple datasets may be used at once to train the network.
 The LSTM network code easily generalizes to any scenario with discretized time/event sequences without any modifications.